 A trust is a valuable estate planning tool that offers flexibility and control over the distribution of your assets.
 One essential aspect of managing a trust is opening a bank account in its name.
-This article will explore the key factors to consider when opening a trust bank account, including the required documentation, account types, and potential tax implications.
+In this article, our NYC trust and estate lawyer will explore the key factors to consider when opening a trust bank account, including the required documentation, account types, and potential tax implications.

 Required Documentation